lvidal1/react-social-feed/README.md

 :ticket: It displays a column for people(users) on the comunity.

 :mag: Do you want participate on the thread?
-It allows to write comments on the post.
+It allows to write comments on the posts.
 Comments are just saved on the localstorage

 :mag: Do you want to load more comments?
 It allows to load 4 more comments by request.